fabjab86/gilded_rose/README.md

 however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-### Write the tests (optional)

-If you would like to get more practice writing tests or an extra challenge, go ahead and delete the contents of `spec/gilded_rose_spec.rb`.
-You can then write your own tests.
-Note that this won't be good practice for test-driven development as the code is already written, but you will still learn much about testing legacy code in the process.

 ### The first new feature